egilll/tex-linebreak2/docs/README.md

 ## Contributors

-Written by [Robert Knight](https://github.com/robertknight/tex-linebreak) with some modifications by Egill.
+This project is an extension of [tex-linebreak](https://github.com/robertknight/tex-linebreak) by Robert Knight.
+Modifications by Egill.

 ## References